Yash-Codez/Live-Cricket-Score-Feed-Extension/README.md

-#🏏 Live Cricket Score Feed Extension
+#🏏 Live Cricket Score Feed Extension<br>
 #🚀 Real-time cricket scores, right in your browser!
-This extension delivers live updates from ongoing matches, ensuring you stay in sync #with the action, no matter where you are.
+This extension delivers live updates from ongoing matches, ensuring you stay in sync #with the action, no matter where you are.<br>

-#🔥 Features:
+#🔥 Features:<br>
-#Instant live score updates from major cricket matches
+#Instant live score updates from major cricket matches<br>
 Minimalistic design for a clutter-free experience Lightweight and easy to use with seamless browser integration Built for cricket enthusiasts and designed for performance